downfromthetrees/the_magic_eye/README.md

 * Invite www.reddit.com/u/MAGIC\_EYE\_BOT as a moderator to your subreddit
     * It needs `flair`, `posts` and `wiki` permissions
 * The bot will create a settings page in your wiki at: http://www.reddit.com/r/YOUR\_SUB\_NAME/wiki/magic\_eye
-* The bot will then trawl through all the top/new posts in your sub it can, this will take some time
+* The bot will then trawl through all the top/new posts in your sub it can, this will take some time (give it an hour, since it can be several thousand posts)
-* When it's done it will send you a modmail and it'll start operating.
 * If you want to blacklist images using toolbox (recommended) follow the steps [here](#remove-blacklisted-images).

 ## General info / FAQ